jas34/scheduledwf/README.md

 ### Persistence Layer
 - The persistence layer has been designed in a way to be completely aligned with [persistence](https://netflix.github.io/conductor/technicaldetails) architecture of conductor.
 - This will be automatically enabled with conductor property `db=MYSQL`.
-- Currently it has following DAO layers:
+- Currently it has following DAO interfaces:
 	##### ScheduledWfMetadataDAO
-	- This is used to persist scheduling metadata definitions of workflow through swagger operations under `Scheduled Wofkflow Metadata Management`
+	- This is used to persist scheduling metadata definitions of workflow through swagger operations under `Scheduled Workflow Metadata Management`
 	- This has been currently implemented for MYSQL only.
 One can implement `ScheduledWfMetadataDAO` for any other type of persistence store.
 	##### ScheduledWfExecutionDAO
 	- This is used to persist scheduling reference against scheduled workflow.
-	- Currently implemented to operate in memory.
-We do not see any need to move to any other persistence layer.
+	- Currently implemented to operate in memory and we do not see any need to move to any other persistence layer.
 	##### IndexScheduledWfDAO
 	- This is used to index each run of a scheduled job with many additional details like:
 		- status of last execution
 		- last execution time
 		- next execution time
 		- node on which execution has happened, etc.
 	- This has been currently implemented for MYSQL only.
-One can implement `IndexScheduledWfDAO` for Elastic search persistence store.
+One can implement `IndexScheduledWfDAO` for Elastic Search persistence store.

 Get Support
 ---------
 - This project is maintained by @jas34 and @sudshan as an open source application.
 Use github issue tracking for filing issues, ideas or support requests.
 - We have a wide road map to add many features to this service through various customizable hooks described above.
-- In case customization is an immediate for you, feel free to raise open an issue in github.
+- In case customization is an immediate for you, feel free to open an issue in github.
 We will consider that as a priority request.

 Contributions